 That day that everyone dreads is fast approaching: A level and GSCE results day.
+This year could be particularly stressful as the press has already painted a rather gloomy picture of what to expect.
 Sadly, the anticipation ruins the holiday for many young people and their families.
 The stress of needing certain grades can play on their minds all summer.
 Luckily for many, they will open the envelope and wonder why they allowed themselves to get so wound up.
 They will survive results day with a smile and a celebration.

 But there will be those who sadly will not get the grades they were so desperately hoping for.
 The disappointment for some will be overwhelming.
 For some they will feel that they have no options and that they have no control at all over their future.
 Despondency and a feeling of worthlessness could kick in.